sagarrana77/Milijuli-donation-/database.md

-# milijuli sewa Database Structure (NoSQL / Firestore)
+# milijuli donation sewa Database Structure (NoSQL / Firestore)

-This document outlines a recommended database structure for the milijuli sewa application, designed for a NoSQL database like Google Firestore.
+This document outlines a recommended database structure for the milijuli donation sewa application, designed for a NoSQL database like Google Firestore.

 ## Root Collections